joelkuiper/patavi/README.md

 * Leiningen (> 2.0)

 clone the repository and `lein install` the common folder.
-Then start the server and worker by running `lein run --`, see `lein run -- --help` for options
+Then start the server and worker by running `lein run`, see `lein run -- --help` for options